satra/NiPyPe-Paper/nipype_paper.rst

 reimplemented every time).
-Reusing workflows is especially important for long-running studies when all data has to be analyzed using the same methods, but different people might be assigned to do this throut the years.\ :sup:``[g] <#cmnt7>`_`\  Furthermore, a data independent Workflow definition (see Figure create\_spm\_preproc) enables sharing Workflows within and across research laboratories.
+Reusing workflows is especially important for long-running studies when all data has to be analyzed using the same methods, but different people might be assigned to do this throut the years.
+Furthermore, a data independent Workflow definition (see Figure create\_spm\_preproc) enables sharing Workflows within and across research laboratories.
 NiPyPe provides a medium for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.

 The uniform access to Interfaces and the ease of use of Workflows in NiPyPe helps with training new staff.
 Encapsulation provided by